joonan-lab/cwas/docs/quickstart/advanced_tutorial.rst

   - **GENE_MATRIX**: This is the file name of the gene matrix, which is a text file.
 The first column should be gene ID, and the second column should be gene name.
 The other columns will represent each gene list and show whether each row (=gene) are matched to the gene list or not by a binary code (0, 1).
 1 if the gene is matched to a gene list, 0 if not.
   - **ANNOTATION_KEY_CONFIG**: This is the file name of the annotation key file, which is a yaml file.
 This file contains the name of the annotation datasets inside the annotation dataset directory and the key names that will be used to represent the dataset.
 All details should be written in yaml syntax.
 Also, to split the category group to functional score and functional annotation, the users should type each annotation dataset under the matched group dictionary.
 Below is an example of this file.
 The format should be (name): (key) with a uniform indentation for each row.
 Be aware that the name of the annotations should not contain '_'.
 As domains will combined with '_' as a delimiter, using '_' in the annotation name will cause errors.
   - **VEP**: This is the path of VEP.
 If there is a pre-installed VEP, this line would be written in advance when the users typed the command ``cwas start``.
+  - **VEP_CACHE_DIR**: This is the path of the directory, which contains cache files and overall resources for VEP.
   - **VEP_CONSERVATION_FILE**: This is the path of the conservation file (`loftee.sql`), which will be used for variant classification.
   - **VEP_LOFTEE**: This is the file name of the directory of loftee plugin, which will be used for variant classification.
   - **VEP_HUMAN_ANCESTOR_FA**: This is the file name of the human ancestor fasta file, which will be used for variant classification.